amosjyng/yin/yin.md

 ### Dependencies

-These are the versions of Yin and Yang used to make this build happen:
+This is the version of Yang used to make this build happen:

 ```toml
 zamm_yang = "0.1.4"